All Episodes

 And I put my own money out on this.

-And and that's a little dicey.
+And that's a little dicey.

-So companies were like, hey man, don't worry about it.
+So companies were like, hey, man, don't worry about it.

 Don't worry about it.

-You know, uh we'll we'll pay it, we're responsible.
+You know, we'll pay it.

 And it would also hit your credit rating, right?

-Uh if you ended up having to borrow to pay something off or whatever it is, right?
+If you ended up having to borrow to pay something off or whatever it is, right?

 So it was not the average.

-Am I optimistic about Grocopedia?
+Am I optimistic about Grakipedia?

 Absolutely.